CybercentreCanada/assemblyline-service-cuckoo/README.md

     https://docs.docker.com/registry/deploying/

 To simply start up a local registry, run the following command.
-This is most useful in an appliance or dev-vm deployment.
+This is most useful in an appliance or development deployment.
+For a production appliance configuration you should configure this docker image to start on boot.

     sudo docker run -d -p 127.0.0.1:5000:5000 --name registry registry:2